 Head of the Program: Kakhaber Khintibidze, Associate Professor

-Exams to be Taken at the Unified National Exams: Georgian Language and Literature; Foreign Language; Mathematics or Physics
+Exams to be Taken at the Unified National Exams: Georgian Language and Literature; Foreign Language (ENG); Mathematics or Physics